HaLamUs/rust-tour/ownership/README.md

 ## Memory management
 - Garbage collection

-  Cons: We dont know when GC will clean up the mem, when it does, it slows down our app GC is a piece of code, we have to include within our program
+  Cons: We dont know when GC will clean up the mem, when it does, it slows down our app.

+  GC is a piece of code, we have to include within our program

   Ex: Swift, Java, C#